JanssenProject/jans/docs/cedarling/uniffi/cedarling-ios.md

 # Using UniFFI binding iOS App

 Cedarling UniFFI binding exposes its `init`, `authz` and `log` interfaces to different languages and on all the different platforms, including Swift for iOS.
+This section covers how to build and use Cedarling UniFFI binding in an iOS app.

 ## Prerequisites